 - Why is bamboo density higher in the reserved forest compared to the protective forest?

-DETAIL REPORT OF PROJECT:
+DETAILED REPORT OF THE PROJECT:

 What is a reserved forest?

-A reserved forest is a particular term for designating forests, which experience constitutional safety underneath the legal structures of many countries.
+A reserved forest is a particular term for designating forests which experience constitutional safety underneath the legal structures of many countries.

 What is a protected forest?